aktugchelekche/surfs_up/README.md

 <img width="624" alt="Screen Shot 2022-04-01 at 9 40 48 PM" src="https://user-images.githubusercontent.com/98676400/161165250-9dd87a5a-c927-4202-a578-77e11e262815.png">
 </p>

-Lastly, in order to determine best location for the shop , follwing table is showing data recevied from each station.
-We seek for the optimum values such as high temp and low precipitation .
-WAIKIKI area (USC00519397) in Oahu, Hawaii would be good choice for the location.
+Lastly, in order to determine best location for the shop , following table is showing data received from each station.
+We seek for the optimum values such as high temp and low precipitation.
+Therefore WAIKIKI area (USC00519397) in Oahu, Hawaii would be good choice for the location.

 <p align="center">
 <img width="514" alt="Screen Shot 2022-04-01 at 10 50 00 PM" src="https://user-images.githubusercontent.com/98676400/161365087-68f4186c-6a85-4277-89ba-02394d12df92.png">